bit24-com/slate/source/includes/json.md

 1. LogonType is a short enum, values: `Login 1`, `Logout 2`
    - If the value is not one of the values above, a logout message will be sent and the connection closed.
-2. Value assigned by Black Ocean.
+2. Value assigned by BO.
 If this is a logout, the TradingSessionID must be supplied.
 3. IP address and port of the OES will be sent in the server response BOClientLogon message.
 4. Sending times are in nanoseconds from the epoch, January 1, 1970.